valboz/RTModel/docs/ModelSelection.md

 Here we describe the options for `LevMar` in detail indicating their default values.

-- `nfits = 5`: Number of fits executed from the same initial condition.
+- `sigmasoverlap = 3.0`: Maximum number of sigmas to declare overlap.
+- `sigmachisquare = 1.0`: Besides the best model, `ModelSelector` retains competing models up to a threshold given by sqrt(2*chisqure), which represents one sigma in the chi square distribution.
+This threshold can be changed by this option to include less or more competing models in the final selection.
-- `maxsteps = 50`: Maximum number of steps for each fit.
+- `maxmodels = 10`: Maximum number of competing models to report
-- `timelimit = 600.0`: Maximum time in seconds allowed for the execution of `LevMar`.
-If the limit is reached, the execution is stopped and the last step is saved as a preliminary model.
-- `bumperpower = 2.0`: Size of the bumper in the parameter space expressed in sigmas.
-The bumper is created with the shape determined by the local covariance matrix. and the size given by this parameter.

 Notice that the options that are not explicitly specified in the call to `config_LevMar()` are always reset to their default values.

 ### Recording the options

-In each modeling run, the options for `LevMar` are stored in the file `LevMar.ini` in the `/ini` subdirectory within the event directory for later reference.
+In each modeling run, the options for `ModelSelector` are stored in the file `ModelSelector.ini` in the `/ini` subdirectory within the event directory for later reference.
 If the modeling run is [archived](Archive.md), also the whole `/ini` subdirectory is saved so that the user may check the options used in each modeling run.

 [Go to **Final assessment**](FinalAssessment.md)